dimajix/flowman/docs/documenting/mappings.md

           description: "The time when the measurement was made"
         - name: report_type
           description: "The report type of the measurement"
-          description: "The quality indicator of the wind speed.
-1 means trustworthy quality."
         - name: air_temperature
           description: "The air temperature in degree Celsius"
         - name: air_temperature_qual